Thomas Logan: Fictional character biography

-After being fired from his position and kicked off the estate for failing to control his son, Thomas returns to the house in the middle of the night, armed, and with his son Dog.
-He sneaks into the bedroom John and Elizabeth Howlett share and tries to persuade her to leave with him.
-It is here that a secret affair between the two is implied.
+After being fired and kicked off his estate for failing to control his son, Thomas returns to his house in the middle of the night, accompanied by Dog.
+He sneaks into the Howlett household and tries to persuade Elizabeth to leave with him.
 Before Elizabeth can reply, John returns to the bedroom and is confronted by Logan.
-After a heated exchange, Logan shoots and kills John.
-He is, in turn, killed by James Howlett when the youth drives his bone claws into Thomas' chest.
-James' mutation is triggered by the trauma of seeing his father killed before his eyes.
+After a heated exchange, Thomas shoots and kills John.
+He is, in turn, killed by James Howlett, who stabs him in the chest with his claws.

-The series hints that he and Elizabeth Howlett have been involved in a secret, romantic relationship for years.
-It is thus implied that Thomas is Wolverine's biological father, with the adult James Howlett looking exactly like him.